Official Cruelty-Free Makeup Brands in 2023

 Plus, all Avril products have EcoCert organic certification.

 Powered by a budget-friendly price, this label started as ‘Beauty for Gen Z-ers’, full of gentle and softly enhancing colors.

 However, Florence appeals to customers across the board, thanks to the highly wearable palette of cheek and lip colors.

-The brand was launched by Millie Bobby Brown, a Netflix Originals star whose ‘girl-next-door look’ has won fans across the world.
+The brand was launched by Millie Bobby Brown, a Netflix Originals star whose ‘girl-next-door look’ has won fans worldwide.

-Florence is not only a committed vegan brand, but it’s also suitable for all skin types.
+Florence is not only a committed vegan brand but also suitable for all skin types.

 All products are dermatologically tested, infused with vitamins and botanicals, and free from irritants like parabens, sulfates, and synthetic fragrances.